daniel1919-00/DominusApi/docs/docs/controllers.md

 ```

 ## Controller attributes
-There are several php attributes that we can use to enhance out controllers and methods.
+There are several php attributes that we can use to enhance our controllers and methods.

 ### Entrypoint
 > System\Attributes\Entrypoint